 modest collection of images, many of them originals which, stored in my

-collection, were unavailable to others with a similar interest.
-More and more
+drawers, were unavailable to others with a similar interest.
+More and more it

-it seemed to me that this is a disservice to other such enthusiasts.
-So, I
+seemed to me that this is a disservice to other such enthusiasts.
+So, I bought

-bought a book about web page design, and set about creating a public forum for
+a book about web page design, and set about creating a public forum for this

-this material.
-Since that time, my photos have been supplemented by images from
+material.
+Since that time, my photos have been supplemented by images from many

 Let us deal with this issue right off the top.

 You will notice that many of the aircraft depicted on this site carry the insignia commonly known as the Swastika.
 I am very aware of the painful association which many of us have with this symbol.
 Please understand that the symbol had a history and usage which dates from long before the nazis co-opted it.
-In Latvia, it was called the Ugunskrusts (which translates as "fire cross").
-The swastika was a positive cultural symbol for milennia before the first nazi was born.
-The Latvian aviators adopted this symbol in 1919, and its use continued until 1940.
-Finland also adopted the swastika—and continues to do use it to this day.
+In Latvia, it was called the Ugunskrusts (which translates as "fire cross"), symbol for the deity Perkons (Thunder).
+The swastika was a positive cultural symbol for milennia before the first Nazi was born.
+The Latvian aviators adopted this symbol in 1919 and continued to use it until 1940.
+Finland also adopted the swastika—and continues to use it to this day.

 The swastika appears here in this historical context only.